Causal Emotion Recognition in Conversation: Context Saturation and Discourse-Marker Evidence: Limitations and Future Directions

 \section{Limitations and Future Directions}

-While our findings reveal consistent and interpretable patterns in how models encode emotion, several limitations should be acknowledged and motivate future extensions.
+While our analyses reveal consistent and interpretable patterns in how causal ERC models leverage context and discourse cues, several limitations should be acknowledged and motivate future extensions.

-\paragraph{Statistical tendencies rather than deterministic rules.} Although the positional effects we report are statistically reliable, their effect sizes remain modest (Cram\'{e}r's $V = 0.062$).
-Emotional expression is inherently variable across speakers and contexts, and our observed patterns should be interpreted as probabilistic tendencies rather than deterministic linguistic laws.
-Future work should test whether these discourse-level patterns generalize across more diverse corpora such as MELD \citep{poria2018meld}, CMU-MOSI \citep{zadeh2016mosi}, and CMU-MOSEI \citep{zadeh2018multimodal}.
+\paragraph{Statistical tendencies rather than deterministic rules.} The discourse-marker effects we report are statistically reliable but small in magnitude (e.g., Cram\'{e}r's $V = 0.062$).
+Emotional expression is highly variable across speakers, interactional goals, and situations; accordingly, our positional patterns should be interpreted as probabilistic tendencies rather than deterministic linguistic laws.
+Future work should quantify robustness under domain shift and across interaction types (e.g., multi-party chat in MELD \citep{poria2018meld}, written dialogue in DailyDialog, and other conversational corpora), and should report effect sizes alongside significance to avoid overinterpretation.

-\paragraph{Scope of text-only modeling.} Our analysis is limited to text-based emotion recognition, which captures linguistic and discourse-level cues but omits prosodic and visual signals.
-Given that emotions like Excited are distinguished primarily through acoustic intensity, extending this framework to multimodal data would enable precise quantification of where and how much information from prosody or facial dynamics contributes beyond text.
+\paragraph{Scope of text-only modeling.} Our experiments are restricted to text-based ERC.
+This captures lexical and discourse-level cues but omits prosodic and visual signals that are often crucial for separating closely related categories (e.g., \textit{excited} vs.\ \textit{happy}).
+Extending the same ablation and fixed-context protocol to multimodal encoders would allow precise attribution of what additional information is contributed by acoustics and facial dynamics beyond text.

-\paragraph{Dataset bias and generalizability.} Because IEMOCAP contains acted English dialogues, its label distributions and emotional dynamics may not reflect spontaneous or cross-linguistic behavior.
-The emotion-specific context patterns we observed (e.g., Sad requiring extended context while Angry saturates quickly) might thus be dataset-specific artifacts.
-Cross-dataset and multilingual replication will be essential to determine whether these represent general computational principles or culturally contingent effects.

-\paragraph{Discourse marker inventory.} Our analysis relies on a predefined 20-marker inventory drawn from established taxonomies.
-While these markers are well-attested in the linguistics literature, this closed set may miss emotion-specific expressions or informal markers prevalent in conversational speech.
-Data-driven marker discovery could complement our theory-driven approach.